jewettaij/visfd/doc/doc_filter_mrc.md

 To do this, they can provide a fourth number
 (after the x,y,z coordinates), which is either 1 or -1.

-- A "1" means that the fragment is pointing in the same direction (or a similar direction) compared to its predecessor.
+- "1" means that the fragment is pointing in the same direction (or a similar direction) compared to its predecessor.
-- A "-1" means they point in opposite directions.
+- "-1" means they point in opposite directions.
-- If 0, or if left unspecified, the surface orientation will be determined automatically.
+- If the number in the 4th column is 0, or if it is left unspecified, the surface orientation will be determined automatically.

 *(WARNING: This is an experimental feature.
   Please report bugs. -Andrew 2021-8-16.)*